List of Doctor Who episodes (1963–1989): Fourth Doctor

 The Fourth Doctor was portrayed by Tom Baker.
-He is, to date, the actor who has played the Doctor on television for the longest period of time, having held the role for seven seasons.
+Baker held the role for seven years, the longest of any actor, departing in 1981 due to disputes with producer John Nathan-Turner.

 Season 12 (1974–1975)

 All serials in this season continue directly one after the other, tracing one single problematic voyage of the TARDIS crew.
 Despite the continuity, each serial is considered its own standalone story.
 This season also introduced the character of Harry Sullivan portrayed by Ian Marter as a companion; this character was intended to undertake action scenes, during the period prior to Tom Baker being cast, when it was unclear how old the actor playing the new Doctor would be.